UBCCM/Front-End-Design-Checklist/README.md

 Before starting the analysis and the pre-work phases and after receiving the creative files, you need to check some important elements:

-* __*Which version of Photoshop, Sketch is used?*__
+* __*Which version of Photoshop, Illustrator or Sketch is used?*__
-  Some features are specific to some versions of Photoshop or Sketch.
+  Some features are specific to some versions of Illustrator, Photoshop or Sketch.
 It is important to flag any issue regarding this as soon as possible.
-* __*Is the width of each PSD or artboard correct?*__
+* __*Is the width of each file correct?*__
   In case some space is added on each side of the design, check the exact width of the website.
 * __*Are the creatives using too much “box-shadow”, “linear or radial gradient”…?*__
   Don’t forget the ....
 Effect which can have impacts on the browser painting performance.